 Traditionally, Mecklenburg-West Pomerania’s industrial sector is weak, since the mostly rural and agricultural region was never fully industrialised and still today remains dominated by the service (i.e. tourism) and agricultural sector.
 Mecklenburg-West Pomerania is and will likely remain for some time to come, one of Germany’s least industrialised regions.

-The small and fragmented industrial sector is dominated by the food and fishing sector, maritime technology, automotive and aviation, services and IT, logistics and ports, renewable energies and life science.
+The small and fragmented industrial sector is dominated by the food and fishing sector, maritime technology, mechanical engineering, automotive and aviation, logistics and ports, renewable energies and life science.
 Most industrial firms are small to medium-size firms positioned at the boundaries of the handicraft sector and larger scale industrial production.
 Some larger industrial companies are found in the maritime and the mechanical engineering sector, such as Mecklenburg Metal Casting (MMG), Nordex SE, and the Hydraulics Nord Ltd. Along the Baltic coast there are several medium-size shipyards capable of building large-scale cruise ships, for example in Wismar, Rostock-Warnemünde, Wolgast and Stralsund.
 In Rostock, Liebherr-MCCtec manufactures maritime cranes, mobile harbour cranes, ship cranes, offshore cranes and reach-stackers.

-Furthermore, there are several industry driven initiatives, such as the IT Initiative Lagoon, the Biocon Valley or the Entrepreneur’s Club Rostock.
+Furthermore, there are several industry driven initiatives, such as the IT Lagoon, the Biocon Valley or the Entrepreneur’s Club Rostock.
 Overall, however, the density of industrial firms is thin and there are limited options to set up and maintain viable cluster initiatives.

 NORD/LB published during 2015 a study on opportunities and risks of Industry 4.0 in Mecklenburg-West Pomerania.
 Among the region’s strengths for implementing Industry 4.0 are the concentration on six future-oriented fields with regional comparative advantages, a broad variety of regional networks that integrate industry, policy and science, university and non-university research institutes that can produce important impulses for Industry 4.0, a good transport infrastructure and good integration in the Baltic Sea Region.
 However, the state faces various weaknesses that may impede the introduction of Industry 4.0.
-Among these are supply and intensity of digitalisation, a lack of qualified labour in some relevant fields, the small scale of the regional economy and below-average activities of technology-based start-ups activities, etc. The study also refers to opportunities for regional core sectors, particularly in health and food sectors, mechanical engineering and shipbuilding.
+Among these are supply and intensity of digitalisation, a lack of qualified labour in some relevant fields, the small scale of the regional economy and below-average activities of technology-based start-ups, etc. The study also refers to opportunities for regional core sectors, particularly in health and food sectors, mechanical engineering and shipbuilding.